 - Keeping the knife upright, cut through the leather by exerting firm, downward pressure.
 Be sure to hold the leather and the paper cutout firmly with one hand and make cutting strokes as smooth as possible.
 For long, straight lines use rotary cutter.

 - When done cutting out each pattern, place on the workbench.
 Tip: Make sure that all bigger parts of the planned items (like background) are placed in one direction (preferably vertically).
 Place bigger patterns closer to the center of the leather, place smaller details closer to the edges of the leather cut.

-Step 3: Assembling leather patterns
+Assembling leather patterns

-What is needed: leather patterns, pen, good light and a firm, flat surface
+Have the following ready: leather patterns, pen, good light and a firm, flat surface

 - Place the assembled ornament with backside up.
 In order to avoid unnecessary shifting of the patterns when stitching, the inner side of the ornament needs to be marked.

-- Mark small perpendicular lines every ½ inch (15 mm) on straight cuts or every ¼ inch (5 mm) on curved lines.
+- Mark small perpendicular lines every ½ inch (15 mm) on straight cuts or every ¼ inch (5 mm) on curved lines

-Step 4: Preparing the embroidery thread
+Preparing the embroidery thread

-What is needed: wooden spindle, 3 reels of silk thread of chosen color, floor space available for spinning the spindle.
+Have the following ready: wooden spindle, 3 reels of silk thread of chosen color, floor space available for spinning the spindle.

 - Measure about 2 yd.
 (1.5 m) of silk thread of one color.
 Cut it from the reel and lay out on the workbench.
 Repeat the procedure 3-5 times depending on the thickness of the thread.
 You will end up having up to 5 lines of colored silk thread.